 Siguro kasi tumatanda na ako and I now see things differently than when I was just in my twenties.

 Traveling with a kid without a father (or mother) is unusual.
 While in Bohol, seeing that it was just the two of us, there were a couple of people who asked me why it was just me and Ilog.
 Where is the father?
 Am I divorced?
 Is the father foreigner and abroad at the moment?
 Didn’t it just occur to you that I am spending time with my son?
 Nothing more and nothing less.
 I want to bond with my son.

 We should encourage parents to either spend undivided time with their kids through dates or travel because these experiences will help them later in their life.

 I love my son (and family) so much.
 This trip made me appreciate my family more.
-There is nothing in this world I wouldn’t do to make sure they are healthy, happy, and comfortable even if it means making hugas the pwet of a 6-year-old kid in a public toilet who is close to passing out because of a stomachache.
+There is nothing in this world I wouldn’t do to ensure they are healthy, happy, and comfortable, even if it means making hugas the pwet of a 6-year-old kid in a public toilet who is close to passing out because of a stomachache.
 Ew.
 Jk.